-Other great islands to check out are the Elafiti Islands, like Koločep and Lopud—tourism is fairly lowkey making these islands a great getaway from the crowds you can expect on the larger more popular islands further north.
-Hvar is a great jumping off point for the nearby Pakleni islands as well as Vis and Biševo islands further out.
+Other great islands to check out are the Elafiti Islands, like Koločep and Lopud—tourism is fairly lowkey, making these islands a great getaway from the crowds you can expect on the larger, more popular islands further north.
+Hvar is a great jumping-off point for the nearby Pakleni islands and Vis and Biševo islands further out.

 What to Do